WootingKb/wooting-analog-sdk/README.md

 * `wooting-analog-plugin-dev`: This library contains all common elements needed for designing plugins.
 This re-exports `wooting-analog-common`, so it is not required for plugins to separately depend on `wooting-analog-common`
 * `wooting-analog-wrapper`: This is the SDK wrapper which is what Applications should use to communicate with the SDK.
 The linked dll should be shipped with the application using it.
 * `wooting-analog-test`: This is a C# test application which can be used to test the SDK through the wrapper.
+* `wooting-analog-test-plugin`: Dummy plugin which uses shared memory so other processes can control the output of the plugin.
+This is used for unit testing of the SDK and allows the `wooting-analog-virtual-kb` to work
+* `wooting-analog-virtual-kb`: Virtual Keyboard using GTK which allows to set the analog value of all the keys through the dummy plugin.
+This allows you to test an Analog SDK implementation without an analog device

 ## Building
 ### Build Dependencies